MarkHanoteau/MarkHanoteau.github.io/assets/Scrum-definition.md

 tags: [Leadership, Agile Transformation, Scrum]
 ---

+LinkedIn Post:

+What is Scrum about anyway?

+Let's remove the jargon and focus on Scrum's benefits.

 Picture: Two types of people in this world:

 Isn't Scrum something to do with rugby?

-Allow me to demystify Scrum, to move away its jargon, rules, meetings, artifacts and roles, and to focus on the value it generates.
+Allow me to demystify Scrum, to move away from its rules, roles, meetings and commitments and to focus on the value it generates.

+The essense of Scrum is to bias work towards valuable business outcomes.

 Rugby: scrum packing closely together with their heads down and attempting